-According to the census there are about 44 million Americans who identify themselves as Black in 2019.
+According to the 2020 census there are about 47 million Americans who claim Black heritage.
 Since Roe v.
 Wade and Doe v.
-Bolton legalized abortion in 1973, numbers from the Guttmacher Institute and the Centers for Disease Control show that Black women have had more than 20 million abortions.
-A third of the Black community is missing today largely because of the work of Margaret Sanger and her Planned Parenthood Federation of America.
+Bolton legalized abortion in 1973, numbers from the Guttmacher Institute and the Centers for Disease Control show that Black women have had more than 21 million abortions.
+30 percent of the Black community is missing today because of the work of Margaret Sanger and her Planned Parenthood Federation of America.

 1 – Margaret Sanger, “My Way to Peace,” January 17, 1932, New York University, online at sanger.hosting.nyu.edu